Pain Pump (intrathecal drug pump)

-Intrathecal drug delivery, or “pain pump,” is a method of giving medication directly to your spinal cord.
-The system uses a small pump that is surgically placed under the skin of your abdomen and delivers medication through a catheter to the area around your spinal cord – similar to an epidural that women may have during childbirth.
-A pain pump may be a treatment option if all other traditional methods have failed to relieve your long-term symptoms.
-Because the medication is delivered directly to the spinal cord, your symptoms can be controlled with a much smaller dose than is needed with oral medication.
-The goal of a drug pump is to better control your symptoms and to reduce oral medications; thus reducing their associated side effects.
+A “pain pump” is a method of giving medication directly to your spinal cord.
+The system uses a small pump that is surgically placed under the skin of your abdomen.
+The pump delivers medication through a catheter to the area around your spinal cord.
+Because the drug is delivered directly to the pain area, your symptoms can be controlled with a much smaller dose than is needed with oral medication.
+Thus reducing the side effects of medication.

 What is an intrathecal drug pump?